paveljurca/kb/perl.md

 We should ask what for should Perl be used for and is not?
 Because you're sure not gonna use it for desktop/mobile apps nor drivers.

 So it's the web.
-That's the place from where you'll get new people.
+That's the plce from where you'll get new people.

-Using one word: it should be "fresh".
-That it's unpleasant, high barriers of knowledge, websites with 10+ year old design.
+..high barriers of knowledge, websites with 10+ year old design.

-For them computer means mainly the internet.
+..to them computer means mainly the internet.
-So they come to languages through web.
+So they come to computer languages on web.

 The first what they see (and everyone tells them) is the holy trinity PHP+MySQL+phpMyAdmin.

 It's a habit more than deep understanding of why.
 I mean, no offense but they should know about Perl too.
 And Perl should be concenrated in this.
 Having one website with all the solutions for the web

-- frameworks, modules, hosting, %ENV whatsoever.
+**..frameworks, modules, hosting, %ENV whatsoever.**

-Sending a clear message as a place where all the people cooperate.
+Sending a clear message that Perl is a place where all the people cooperate.

-Doing it in Perl is a real fun!
 That is the message: "Have fun."

-But it needs to be communicated that way.
+But it needs to be told that way.
 Clearly.

-"For web and for quick-and-dirty tasks."
+Perl for the web and for quick-and-dirty tasks.

-So Perl should be promoted for 2 points:
+**So Perl should be promoted for 2 points:**

-a) system tasks, data munging
+* a) system tasks, data munging
-b) web apps, web scrapping, API
+* b) web apps, web scrapping, API

->> I mean: Perl on the web and in your shell.

-mojo: convos, sharifulin, ...
+**mojo: convos, sharifulin, ...**

 Nobody can spend hours and hours of reading Perl docs, perlmonks, mail archives, whatever to find out what is this